ArvidUtas/securelogin/README.md

 # Secure Login -  IT Security assignment

-This project was a simple task focused on learning about how to store passwords securely for the *IT Security* course undertaken in April 2025.
+This project was a simple assignment focused on learning how to store user credentials securely for the *IT Security* course undertaken in April 2025.

 ## Project Features